 Phase One events are as follows:

 - Receiving Week: The first stop at your Marine Corps boot camp is Recruit Receiving.
-You will have the opportunity to inform your loved ones that you have arrived safely.
+You can inform your loved ones that you have arrived safely.
 Then, you will surrender all your civilian belongings and undergo a contraband search.
 The Marine Corps will issue your gear, including toiletries, uniforms, and letter-writing supplies, and give you your first haircut.
 Then, you will take your IST.

 - Week Two: MCMAP, physical training, close order drills, and rifle training will continue.
 Recruits spend much time in the physical conditioning platoon, where a drill instructor leads recruits through intense exercises.
-This week also consists of pugil stick fighting and classes on Combat Care and Marine Corps history.
+This week includes pugil stick fighting and Combat Care and Marine Corps history classes.

 - Week Three: Expect more physical fitness tests, drills, obstacle courses, and incentive training from your DI.
 This week, you will get to run the confidence course.